RedstoneTim/RedstoneTim.github.io/cubing.md

-One of my hobbies is cubing, which is all about solving puzzles.
+One of my hobbies is cubing, which is about solving puzzles.

 # Resources
 * [Example Solves](https://gist.github.com/RedstoneTim/650d649b92260a1f9f459fa5b7b636cc){:target="_blank"}